 Cheer Gems – Cheer Gems is an active, energetic group focused on positivity, recognition and spirit.
 Cheer Gems provides a springboard of confidence, gives children the opportunity to compete on a cheer squad and have a shared experience with their typical peers.
 Recommended for girls and boys between the ages of 4-16.

 Cooking Club – Get cooking with your friends at GiGi’s!
 This program is geared toward building safety awareness in the kitchen and preparing healthy recipes that taste great.
 Recommended for youth and teens ages 10 – 18.

 Karate Kickers – The benefits of karate for people with Down syndrome are endless.
 Karate focuses on development of balance, coordination, discipline, focus, attention, physical fitness, and confidence.
 There will be no physical contact between peers.
 Recommended for youth with Down syndrome and siblings ages 8 and up.

 Kids Clubhouse – This program will help promote friendships, social skills and peer interactions through creative and social activities.
 Recommended for youth who are 9-12 years old.

 Literacy Tutoring – Each individual learns to read and develop literacy skills at a different pace.
-The GiGi’s Literacy Program builds a foundation in articulation, sight word recognition, vocabulary and comprehension through one-on-one literacy tutoring adapted to fit the learning style of individuals with Down syndrome.
+The GiGi’s Literacy Program builds a foundation in sight word recognition, vocabulary, comprehension and articulation through one-on-one literacy tutoring adapted to fit the learning style of individuals with Down syndrome.
 Recommended for ages 3 and up.
 Click here for more information.

 Little Fingers, Big Plans – This program promotes the foundations of early handwriting skills for children who are beginning to show an interest in coloring.
 While this program is primarily a handwriting group, we will also incorporate opportunities for fine motor, sensory awareness, social interaction, and language skill development.
 More experienced writers, check out Busy Hands, Bigger Plans.